Teri Garr

-Early life
+Early life and education

-Teri Ann Garr was born December 11, 1944, in Lakewood, Ohio, a suburb west of Cleveland.
+Terry Ann Garr was born in Los Angeles, California, on December 11, 1944.
+She spent her early years in Franklin Lakes, New Jersey, and Lakewood, Ohio, before her family settled in Los Angeles.
 Her father, Eddie Garr (born Edward Leo Gonnoud), was a vaudeville performer, comedian, and actor, whose career peaked when he briefly took over the lead role in the Broadway drama Tobacco Road.
 Her mother, Phyllis Lind Garr (born Emma Schmotzer), was a dancer, a Rockette, wardrobe mistress, and model.
 Her father was of Irish descent and her maternal grandparents were Austrian immigrants.
-Garr has two older brothers, Ed and Phil.
-She spent her early life in Cleveland, and the family briefly relocated to New Jersey before settling in Los Angeles, California.
+Garr had two older brothers, Ed and Phil.

-When Garr was eleven, her father died in Los Angeles of a heart attack.
+When Garr was 11, her father died in Los Angeles of a heart attack.
 She recalled that his death "left us bereft, without any kind of income.
 And I saw my mother be this incredibly strong, creative woman who put three kids through college—one of my brothers is a surgeon.
 Any kind of lessons we wanted, we had to have scholarships or sweep the floors.
 It had to be free.
 And so we always had to try harder.
 That was instilled in me very early."
-During her youth, Garr expressed interest in dancing, and trained extensively in ballet.
-"I'd go for three, four hours a day; my feet would be bleeding," she recalled.
+During her youth, Garr expressed interest in dancing and trained extensively in ballet.
+"I'd go for three, four hours a day; my feet would be bleeding", she recalled.
 "I'd take buses all over the city just to go to the best dancing schools.
 You could just stand there and be quiet and beat yourself up, push the body."
-Garr graduated from North Hollywood High School, and attended San Fernando Valley State College (now California State University, Northridge) for two years before dropping out and relocating to New York City to further pursue acting.
-In New York, she studied at the Actors Studio and the Lee Strasberg Theatre and Film Institute.
+Garr graduated from North Hollywood High School, and attended San Fernando Valley State College for two years before dropping out and relocating to New York City to further pursue acting.
+In New York City, she studied at the Actors Studio and the Lee Strasberg Theatre and Film Institute.